robbiebarrat/plant-art/README.md

-# this is incomplete! give me another day or so, please.

 # plant-art
-Guide / tools for including plants and their electrical signals in your generative art
+Guide / tools for including plants and their electrical signals in your generative art using arduino + processing 3

 If you follow this readme you'll be able to use the electrical noise found in your houseplants to help make generative art with the processing programming language, like the image below.